 My interest in child trafficking is not limited to the United States.
 Under funding from the US Department of Labor, I have evaluated programs aimed at reducing child labor and preventing child trafficking in Cambodia and Nepal.
-This year (2013), I returned to Nepal to evaluate an anti-trafficking program placing young Nepali girls in schools.
+In 2013, I returned to Nepal to evaluate an anti-trafficking program placing young Nepali girls in schools.
 The evaluation was commissioned by a private foundation, Humanity United.
-I will blog about this project as I analyze the data; stay tuned for more in the Notes from the Field.